UPD: This post was edited and updated in February 2025.

 Indigo Browser vs GoLogin: Summary

-So, we leave you to make your own decision.
+So, I leave you to make your own decision.
 Here are some questions to help you choose the best antidetect for your situation:

 - How many browser profiles do you need?